PAIR-code/lit/website/src/tutorials/text-salience.md

 represented as vectors in a
 [continuous embedding space](https://colah.github.io/posts/2014-07-NLP-RNNs-Representations/).
-IG computes per-token salience as the average salience over a set of local gradients computed by interpolating between the token’s embedding vectors and a baseline (typically the zero vector).
-The tradeoff is that IG requires more effort to identify the right number of interpolation steps to be effective (configurable in LIT’s interface), with the number of steps correlating directly with runtime.
+IG computes per-token salience as the average salience over a set of local gradients computed by interpolating between the token's embedding vectors and a baseline (typically the zero vector).
+The tradeoff is that IG requires more effort to identify the right number of interpolation steps to be effective (configurable in LIT's interface), with the number of steps correlating directly with runtime.
 It also requires more information, which the model may or may not be able to provide.